yashikax/Text-Summarization-Tool/README.md

 ## Overview

 A simple Text Summarization Tool with a GUI built using `tkinter` and `nltk` for extractive summarization.
 Allows pasting text, uploading `.txt` files, and adjusting summary length.
-Containerized with Docker.
-Built using Windsurf for the Codeium AI Support Engineer assignment.
+Containerized with Docker and built using Windsurf.

 ## Features